michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/pre-trip-devotions.md

 *(Let the students discuss for a few minutes)*

-Say:**At the time Moses saw the burning bush, he was just going about his normal activities.
+Say:&nbsp;**At the time Moses saw the burning bush, he was just going about his normal activities.
 He was simply tending to the flock.
 This was an ordinary activity in his life.
 Then all of a sudden, things changed, and God showed up in an unexpected way.**

 **God met Moses in an ordinary time, but an in extraordinary way and Moses was brave enough to respond.
 We know that Moses was intrigued by the burning bush, but he was also afraid when he learned that it was God calling to him.**